 - Vomiting and nausea

 There are many more symptoms, depending on what a person is addicted to.
-Because it can be such an ordeal, inpatient substance abuse treatment in Fort Collins, CO, and surrounding areas can address that.
+Because it can be such an ordeal, inpatient substance use disorder treatment in Fort Collins, CO, and surrounding areas can address that.
 Usually, it’ll take around-the-clock medical care and medication—medically managed withdrawal—to alleviate discomfort.
 Once the patient is clear of substances, it tends to be easier to focus on recovery.

 How Inpatient Drug Rehabs in Fort Collins, CO, Can Help